peterkaczorowski/kicad-mac-builder/README.md

 Testing KiCad Patches
 =====================
-Any patches inside kicad-mac-builder/patches/kicad/ are applied via git-am, per kicad-mac-builder/kicad.cmake.
+Any patches inside `kicad-mac-builder/patches/kicad/` are applied via `git-am`, per `kicad-mac-builder/kicad.cmake`.
 This helps make it easy to test patches that may affect KiCad macOS packaging.

 Issues
 ======